-The following study was originally published by Lasers Surg Med. in February 2014.
+The following study on Low-Level Laser Therapy was originally published by Lasers Surg Med. in February 2014.
 It has been edited for the Laser Cap Me (LaserCap.Me) website.
+This was done in order to shorten and condense the material.
 All rights retained by Lasers Surg Med.

 Alopecia is a common disorder affecting more than half of the population worldwide.
-Androgenetic alopecia, the most common type, affects 50% of males over the age of 40 and 75% of females over 65.
-Only two drugs have been approved so far (minoxidil and finasteride).
-A hair transplant is the other treatment alternative.
-This review surveys the evidence for low-level laser therapy (LLLT) applied to the scalp as a treatment for hair loss and discusses possible mechanisms of actions.
+Androgenetic alopecia affects 50% of males over the age of 40.
+Additionally, it affects 75% of females over 65.
+According to trials, two hair restoration drugs can treat pattern baldness.
+Minoxidil and finasteride can treat hair loss.
+However, a hair transplant is another treatment alternative.
+This review surveys the evidence for low-level laser therapy (LLLT) as a treatment for hair loss.
+Additionally, it discusses possible mechanisms of action.

 Methods and Materials

-Searches of PubMed and Google Scholar were carried out using keywords alopecia, hair loss, LLLT, photobiomodulation.
+Researchers used PubMed and Google Scholar to carry out using keyword searches.
+Searches included the words alopecia, hair loss, LLLT, and photobiomodulation.

-Studies have shown that Low-Level Laser Therapy stimulated hair growth in mice subjected to chemotherapy-induced alopecia and also in alopecia areata.
+Studies have shown that LLLT stimulated hair growth in mice subjected to chemotherapy-induced alopecia.
+It also researched alopecia areata.
 Controlled clinical trials demonstrated that LLLT stimulated hair growth in both men and women.
-Among various mechanisms, the main mechanism is hypothesized to be the stimulation of epidermal stem cells in the hair follicle bulge and shifting the follicles into the anagen phase.
+The main mechanism may be the stimulation of epidermal stem cells in the hair follicle bulge.
+This includes shifting of the follicles into the anagen phase.

-It has long been known that red or near-infrared laser light promotes tissue repair and regeneration and low-intensity light called low-level laser therapy (LLLT) stimulates cellular activity.
-After the discovery of lasers in the 1960s, there has been tremendous interest in using these laser devices to treat various medical conditions.
-The most commonly used devices have wavelengths in the range 500–1,100 nm (the so-called optical window of tissue) and they deliver fluences of 1–10 J/cm2 with a power density of 3–90 mW/cm2.
+It has long been known that red or near-infrared laser light promotes tissue repair and regeneration.
+Additionally, low-level laser therapy (LLLT) stimulates cellular activity.
+After the discovery of lasers, there has been tremendous interest in using these devices to treat various medical conditions.
+The most commonly used devices have wavelengths in the range 500–1,100 nm.
+In other words, the so-called optical window of tissue.

-Low-Level Laser Therapy has shown beneficial effects for a variety of medical conditions such as wound healing, nerve regeneration, joint pain relief, stroke recovery, and the prevention and treatment of mucositis [2–8].
-Home-use LLLT devices that emit low power coherent monochromatic red light have been developed for various skin conditions, including hair growth.
-In this review, we will focus on the use of Low-Level Laser Therapy as a potential treatment for several types of hair loss.
+Low-Level Laser Therapy has shown beneficial effects for a variety of medical conditions.
+These include wound healing, nerve regeneration, and joint pain relief.
+Home-use LLLT devices that emit low-power red light have been developed for hair growth.
+In this review, we focus on the use of Low-Level Laser Therapy as a potential treatment for several types of hair loss.

 Hair and Types of Hair Loss

 There are several other forms of hair loss such as alopecia areata (AA), telogen effluvium (TE), and chemotherapy-induced alopecia.
-AA is an autoimmune inflammatory condition, which presents with non-scarring alopecia and is characterized on histology by intra- or perifollicular lymphocytic infiltrates composed of CD4+ and CD8+ T-cells .
-There are severe variants of AA: alopecia totalis, a total loss of scalp hair and alopecia universalis, total loss of scalp and body hair.
-The most common treatment modality is intralesional corticosteroid injections; however, other treatments include topical and systemic corticosteroids, minoxidil, anthralin, contact sensitizers, psoralen plus ultraviolet A, cyclosporine, tacrolimus, and biologics such as alefacept, efalizumab, etanercept, infliximab, and adalimumab.
-TE is abnormal hair cycling causing excessive loss of telogen hair .
-Some common causes include acute severe illness, surgery, iron-deficient anemia, thyroid disease, malnutrition, chronic illness, and medications such as oral contraceptives, lithium, and cimetidine.
-Chemotherapy works by destroying rapidly dividing cancer cells, however, at the same time, other rapidly dividing cells of the body such as hair follicles are also destroyed, and this unwanted effect leads to chemotherapy-induced alopecia starting 1–3 weeks and peaking at 1–2 months of treatment .
+AA is an autoimmune inflammatory condition, which presents with non-scarring alopecia.
+There are severe variants of AA.
+These include alopecia totalis, a total loss of scalp hair, and alopecia universalis, total loss of scalp and body hair.
+The most common treatment modality is intralesional corticosteroid injections.
+However, other treatments include topical and systemic corticosteroids, minoxidil, anthralin, contact sensitizers, psoralen plus ultraviolet A, cyclosporine, tacrolimus, and biologics such as alefacept, efalizumab, etanercept, infliximab, and adalimumab.
+TE is abnormal hair cycling causing excessive loss of telogen hair.

 Low-Level Laser Therapy for Prevention and Reversal of Hair Loss

-In the late 1960s, Endre Mester, a Hungarian physician, began a series of experiments on the carcinogenic potential of lasers by using a low-power ruby laser (694 nm) on mice.
+In the late 1960s, Endre Mester, a Hungarian physician, began a series of experiments on the potential of lasers by using a low-power ruby laser on mice.
 Mice were shaved as a part of the experimental protocol.
 To Mester’s surprise, the laser did not cause cancer but instead improved hair growth around the shaved region on the animal’s back.
 This was the first demonstration of “photobiostimulation” with Low-Level Laser Therapy, and it opened a new path in the field of medicine.

 Low-Level Laser Therapy for Hair Regrowth, Proposed Mechanisms

-Low-Level Laser Therapy for Hair Regrowth in Animal Models
+Low-Level Laser Therapy for Hair Regrowth in Animals

-Wikramanayake et al. demonstrated the hair growth effects of Low-Level Laser Therapy on C3H/HeJ mouse model of AA, using HairMax Laser Comb® (emits nine beams and attached combs help to part the hairs and improve delivery of laser light to scalp), 655 nm for 20 seconds daily three times per week for a total of 6 weeks .
-At the end of the treatment, hair regrowth was observed in all the laser-treated mice but no difference was observed in the sham-treated group (control group undergoing similar treatment procedures without administration of the key therapeutic element, such as application of light that has no therapeutic effect) .
-On histology, while an increased number of anagen hair follicles was observed in laser-treated mice, sham-treated mice demonstrated telogen follicles with absent hair shafts.
+Wikramanayake et al. demonstrated the hair growth effects of Low-Level Laser Therapy to part the hairs.
+They improve the delivery of laser light to the scalp.
+At the end of the treatment, hair regrowth was observed in all the laser-treated mice.
+However, no difference was observed in the sham-treated group.
+An increased number of anagen hair follicles was observed in laser-treated mice.
+However, sham-treated mice demonstrated telogen follicles with absent hair shafts.

 Low-Level Laser Therapy for Hair Growth in Clinical Trials